vguleaev/vguleaev.dev/src/content/blog/how-to-start-build-ai-apps-2026.md

 I understand, it is indeed hard to come up with **AI feature that is somehow useful**.
 But here are my recommendations:

 **LLMs produce non-deterministic output**.
 Every response is different.
 So build features where slight variations or minor errors are acceptable.
-This typically means text-based features: summaries, content generation, reports, analysis—anything where perfection isn't critical.
+This typically means text-based features: summaries, content generation, reports, analysis anything where perfection isn't critical.

 Don't try to offload your entire app's business logic to AI and let it make all the decisions.
 You'll probably fail most of the time.
 I realized that AI is too random to give it full control, old plain "if" conditions still do job better and much more secure.